What To Do If You Need To Survive In The Dead Of Winter

 While no one plans to get into a crisis or emergency during the winter, everyone should have a plan as to what they would do if it ever happens.
 Having the proper knowledge and well-practiced skills is of utmost importance.

-Equally important is having a relatively lightweight winter survival kit put together and carried with you at all times.
-Following is how to assemble a basic kit winter survival kit and is based upon the type of kit the author has used and recommends.
+Equally important is having a relatively lightweight winter safety kit put together and carried with you at all times.
+Following is how to assemble a basic kit winter survival bag and is based upon the type of kit the author has used and recommends.

 1. CHOOSE A PACK.

-When building a winter survival kit, you must have some sort of a bag or backpack in which to carry it.
+When building a survival kit for the winter, you must have some sort of a bag or backpack in which to carry it.
 For this kit we chose the MOLLE shoulder sling bagWe also attached both the Molle standard canteen pouch and the Molle round canteen pouch for additional storage.

-For added support we used the Last Chance Belt to the Tan Molle Shoulder bag, which then became the waist belt for the winter survival kit.
+For added support we used the Last Chance Belt to the Tan Molle Shoulder bag, which then became the waist belt for our winter emergency kit.
 For carrying convenience you can use the single shoulder strap that comes with the Tan Molle Shoulder Bag or you can purchase an inexpensive double shoulder H-harness and attach it to the kit.

 2. SELECT A KNIFE.

-Any winter survival kit requires a solid knife that can stand up to the rigors of a harsh environment.
-For this winter survival kit we included the Bushcraft Mora knife with fire steel and diamond sharpener.
+Any cold-weather survival kit must include a solid knife that can stand up to the rigors of a harsh environment.
+For this particular winter kit we included the Bushcraft Mora knife with fire steel and diamond sharpener.

 This knife and fire steel combo work exceptionally well.
 Coupled with the mini inferno fire starters and some fatwood, it is the perfect way to get a fire going even in a winter survival situation.